alifleisch/Beat-the-bees-game/README.md

-# Beat-the-bees-game
+# Beat-the-bees-game (draft, raw version, p5 library test)
-A fun and engaging platformer game built using p5.js library.
+A platformer game built using p5.js library.
 The game features a character navigating through a world filled with various obstacles, enemies and collectables

 Features